g4s8/gdf-am-2025/site/content/_index.md

 That means one user request often becomes several concurrent backend requests.

-If your concurrency model is awkward, the whole system becomes hard to reason about.
+If your concurrency model is awkward, the whole system becomes hard to reason about, and hard to debug at 2 a.m.
 {{% /note %}}

 ---